larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Different people have different responsibilities.

 **Participants** should always behave in a manner discussed in
 {{genphil}}.
-They are also encouraged to report inappropriate behavior directed at them or someone else to an administrator of the respective forum **and** the moderators.
+They are also encouraged to report disruptive behavior directed at them or someone else to an administrator of the respective forum **and** the moderators.

 **Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
-As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
+As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of their disposition.
 For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.